DevXT-LLC/ezlocalai/README.md

 ## OpenAI Style Endpoint Usage

 OpenAI Style endpoints available at `http://localhost:8091/` by default.
 Documentation can be accessed at that url when the server is running.
-There are tests with examples for each of the endpoints in the [Tests Jupyter Notebook](tests.ipynb).
+There are examples for each of the endpoints in the [Examples Jupyter Notebook](examples.ipynb).

 ## Shout Outs